straut12/sj4u-gh/_pages/ref/data-analysis/workflow.md

 2. Influxdb(sql) - Store the data in a time based database
 3. NodeRed(javascript) - Receives the data from mqtt and stores it to the influxdb.
 Has a gui dashboard with gauges or you can retrieve historical data and chart it.
 Javascript functions can be written to handle the data flow.

-# Workflow
-This is my general workflow I follow for projects.
-I often start with RPi/Python and then translate it to esp32/uPython.

-For comparing different hardware options (RPi vs esp32) and power supply/memory considerations start at the hardware section.
+For comparing different hardware options (RPi vs esp32) and power supply/memory considerations start at the [hardware section](../../../ref/hardware/raspberry-pi/#power-supply/)

 If setting up a new Raspberry Pi for the project.